alexisInSAR/EGMStoolkit/README.rst

 Due to the Sentinel-1 acquisition mode, EGMStoolkit offers two different methods of merging:

-* Without deleting of duplicate of measurement points in burst/swath overlaps;
+* Without reducing duplicate of measurement points in burst/swath overlaps;
-* With deleting of duplicate of measurement points in burst/swath overlaps based on the convace-hull algorithm.
+* With reducing duplicate of measurement points in burst/swath overlaps based on the convace-hull algorithm.

 The method can be selected by modifing (True or False) the option *__removeduplicate__*.
 The *__length_threshold__* can be used for the same function (1000 by default).